top of page

 Stevens & Pound’s creative process of recomposition sees folk musician Will Pound learning scores exclusively by ear, reinterpreting classical music through the lens of traditional performance.
 Classically trained percussionist Delia Stevens draws on her unique sound world to help bridge the gap between complex classical structures and the fluidity of folk music.
 Together they transform their collective pasts into a re-imagined future.

-As well as touring their duo concerts across the UK including Petworth, Lichfield, Thaxted, Dunster and Swaledale Festivals, 2024 saw Stevens & Pound tour Wales with Sinfonia Cymru as concerto soloists, performing their reimagination of The Lark Ascending by Vaughan Williams in a co-curated programme called Regenerate alongside the violinist Simmy Singh.
+2024 saw Stevens & Pound tour Wales with Sinfonia Cymru as concerto soloists, performing their reimagination of The Lark Ascending by Vaughan Williams in a co-curated programme called Regenerate alongside the violinist Simmy Singh.

 â€‹